 When there is a problem within the charging system, there will likely be symptoms associated with the defect.
 They will begin showing up in engine performance and electrical accessories.
 From dim headlights to a dead battery.
-If you start experiencing any of the following symptoms of a defective battery charging system, it is time to schedule service.
+If you start experiencing any of the following symptoms of a defective battery charging system, it is time to contact us service.
 The quicker you act, the more you will be able to prevent worsening consequences.
 Here are the most common symptoms that will likely show up:

 - Engine difficult to start or won’t start at all

 - Dimmer-than-normal headlights